cmgriffing/presentation-data-serialization/slides/040-benchmarking.md

 <div class="notes">
 - 2-part series
 - shows Java has some JSON libraries that are faster than protobuf for general data
+  - they do runtime schema generation and caching
 </div>

 ---